boy12371/launchdock/README.md

 `export DOCKER_HOST=tcp://127.0.0.1:2375`

+*Your VM might have a different IP address—use whatever boot2docker up told you to use.
+You probably want to add that environment variable to your shell config.*

 Configure the VirtualBox VM (where Docker is running) for additional container port access to the VM
 ```bash
   for i in {49000..49900}; do